e271828e/Flight.jl/docs/notes/design/framework_spec.md

 > integrate → project → **[sweep → guards → handlers]** iterated to quiescence
 > (under the [firing budget](#g-firing-budget)) → all due `g` updates → logging / I/O staging.

-The mixed case — a [continuous component](#g-continuous-component)'s handler and its discrete observers' ticks landing on one boundary (engine `starting → running` under a 50 Hz FCS) — is decided by the sequence: the transition fires in the iteration segment, the re-sweep re-runs the FCS's stages against `running`-mode ports, and its `g` then updates from post-transition values.
+The sequence decides the mixed case: a
+[continuous component](#g-continuous-component)'s handler and its discrete observers' ticks landing on one boundary.
+Take an engine's `starting → running` transition under a 50 Hz FCS.
+The transition fires in the iteration segment, the re-sweep re-runs the FCS's stages against `running`-mode ports, and its `g` then updates from post-transition values.

 ### 8.7 Real-time pacing